The Original. Since 1944.

 Lina set up the delicatessen in 1944 to offer the finest Italian produce to hungry Londoners and homesick Italians.
 Today, we continue to do exactly the same.
 We offer fresh, homemade pasta, sandwiches and salads, along with traditional salumi and formaggi as well as other Italian culinary essentials, including coffee, biscotti, olive oil and much more.
 The seasonal menus in our restaurants are inspired by the products in our delicatessens; with fresh pasta taking centre stage and authentic antipasti, secondi and dolci completing the experience.

-With three delicatessens, six restaurants and an online shop, we continue to bring the very best of regional Italy to your table, whether that's in your home or in one of our locations.
+With three delicatessens, seven restaurants and an online shop, we continue to bring the very best of regional Italy to your table, whether that's in your home or in one of our locations.

 Lina Parisio